Aimee Winder Newton

-Aimee Winder Newton is an American politician and member of the Salt Lake County Council representing the 3rd District.
+Aimee Winder Newton is an American politician and member of the Salt Lake County Council representing the 3rd district.
 On October 23, 2019, Winder Newton announced her candidacy for Governor of Utah in 2020.
-She was the third female in history to file for Governor in the State of Utah.

 Political career

 Winder Newton was elected to the Salt Lake County Council with 78% of the vote.
 She is the first female Republican to serve on the Salt Lake County Council and was elected to chair the Council in 2018 and 2023.

 While Winder Newton led the Council in 2018, the Council passed a balanced budget with no tax increase with an emphasis on public safety.
 During her time on the council, Winder Newton has focused on breaking the cycle of inter-generational poverty, improving the criminal justice system and advocating for mental health resources.
 In 2019 Winder Newton rejected a proposal by her colleagues to give points in the County bidding process for women and minority-owned businesses stating "that no groups should receive an unfair advantage or disadvantage based on their skin color or gender."
 In 2019, she co-sponsored a bill with Democratic Councilman Arlyn Bradshaw, who is gay, to urge Utah State Legislature to ban conversion therapy, which passed the Council unanimously.

 Long active in Republican politics, Winder Newton was involved with the College Republicans and served as a delegate to the 2016 Republican National Convention from Utah.

 In her campaign for Utah Governor, Winder Newton said the top issues she will look at include high quality education, supporting a stronger and more nimble workforce, as well as growth related issues such as air quality, housing affordability, adequate water supply, and enhanced infrastructure.